RoninTech/ta-helper/content/van-life/east-west-sliding-bed.md

 * 24 1.5" 1/4"-20 bolts and large fender washers for the wall bolts and
 * 24 1/4"-20 pre-bulbed plusnuts
 * 13 1/4"-20 hangar bots.
 Use the shortest ones you can find as it makes it easier the shorter they are sticking out of the plusnuts.
+* [JB Weld Plastic bonder](https://www.jbweld.com/product/plastic-bonder-syringe) that works for wood and plastic

-We also used some scrap 2x4's to create our wooden slider blocks (between the skorva ends and alumimun rail) and some thin shims to get the aluminum rails nice and tight on the top of the 3/4" walls.
+We also used some scrap 2x4's to create our wooden slider blocks (between the skorva ends and aluminum rail) and some thin shims to get the aluminum rails nice and tight on the top of the 3/4" walls.
 I'm probably forgetting something but this the vast majority.
 Total cost was right around $300 CAD.

 It took a few days mostly due to us currently staying in a rural community (it's a 1 hr drive each way to buy stuff) and me having just broken my ankle in 2 places.
 First job was to install the plusnuts using the astro tool.
 I originally installed them using a DIY approach but the ones for the bed I splurged on the tool and was very happy for it.
 I over tightened one of the plusnuts on the passenger side (you can see one marked with an "X") but we had so many on that side (14) that losing one wasn't an issue.
 Next we put hangar bolts into the plusnuts and carefully pressed the 3/4" baltic birch into them leaving indents showing where the bolt holes needed to be drilled.